MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/GetGlobalContext-ClientGlobalContext.js.aspx.md

 ---
-title: "GetGlobalContext function and ClientGlobalContext.js.aspx in model-driven apps| MicrosoftDocs"
+title: "GetGlobalContext function and ClientGlobalContext.js.aspx in model-driven apps"
 description: "Describes the GetGlobalContext function and ClientGlobalContext.js.aspx used with web resources."
 author: adrianorth
 ms.author: aorth